t-chris/CCC/README.md

 CCC2018S1: Logic wasn't hard but what the hell was this printing problem I had?
 Shoutout to Felix and Vert, they told me that I needed to format the doubles to just .1 with:
 System.out.printf("%.1f", neighbourhood[0]);

+CCC2000S1J3: Apart from mixing up += and =+, there weren't problems with the simulation itself.
+The problem came with TLEing; case two and three simply took too long.
+It was my first encounter with problems like those, and it sucked.